LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/16-NEH.md

 <sup>9</sup> But [if] ye turn unto me, and keep my commandments, and do them; though there were of you cast out unto the uttermost part of the heaven, [yet] will I gather them from thence, and will bring them unto the place that I have chosen to set my name there.
 <sup>10</sup> Now these [are] thy servants and thy people, whom thou hast redeemed by thy great power, and by thy strong hand.
 <sup>11</sup> O Lord, I beseech thee, let now thine ear be attentive to the prayer of thy servant, and to the prayer of thy servants, who desire to fear thy name: and prosper, I pray thee, thy servant this day, and grant him mercy in the sight of this man.
 For I was the king’s cupbearer.

 ## Chapter 2

 <sup>1</sup> And it came to pass in the month Nisan, in the twentieth year of Artaxerxes the king, [that] wine [was] before him: and I took up the wine, and gave [it] unto the king.
 Now I had not been [beforetime] sad in his presence.
 <sup>2</sup> Wherefore the king said unto me, Why [is] thy countenance sad, seeing thou [art] not sick? this [is] nothing [else] but sorrow of heart.
 Then I was very sore afraid,
-<sup>3</sup> And said unto the king, Let the king live for ever: why should not my countenance be sad, when the city, the place of my fathers ’ sepulchres, [lieth] waste, and the gates thereof are consumed with fire?
+<sup>3</sup> And said unto the king, Let the king live for ever: why should not my countenance be sad, when the city, the place of my fathers’ sepulchres, [lieth] waste, and the gates thereof are consumed with fire?
 <sup>4</sup> Then the king said unto me, For what dost thou make request?
 So I prayed to the God of heaven.
-<sup>5</sup> And I said unto the king, If it please the king, and if thy servant have found favour in thy sight, that thou wouldest send me unto Judah, unto the city of my fathers ’ sepulchres, that I may build it.
+<sup>5</sup> And I said unto the king, If it please the king, and if thy servant have found favour in thy sight, that thou wouldest send me unto Judah, unto the city of my fathers’ sepulchres, that I may build it.
 <sup>6</sup> And the king said unto me, (the queen also sitting by him,) For how long shall thy journey be? and when wilt thou return?
 So it pleased the king to send me; and I set him a time.
 <sup>7</sup> Moreover I said unto the king, If it please the king, let letters be given me to the governors beyond the river, that they may convey me over till I come into Judah;
 <sup>8</sup> And a letter unto Asaph the keeper of the king’s forest, that he may give me timber to make beams for the gates of the palace which [appertained] to the house, and for the wall of the city, and for the house that I shall enter into.
 And the king granted me, according to the good hand of my God upon me.